-The Complainant and the Respondent have equal rights to appeal the results of the Title IX Investigation within 30 calendar days from receipt of the Determination Letter.
-Such appeals must be submitted to the Office of the President, who will review the information submitted and make an independent determination of whether or not the Title IX Office's recommendations are supported.
+The Complainant and the Respondent have equal rights to appeal the results of the Title IX Investigation within thirty (30) calendar days from receipt of the Determination Letter.
+The appealing party sends their written appeal to the Office of the President.
+The Office of the President reviews the appeal and makes a determination if the appeal is substantiated or not.
+The individual in the Office of the President who has been designated to review the appeal will draft a written appeal decision which is then mailed or picked up by the appealing party.
+The appeal finding is the final determination of the university.
 The decision made by the Office of the President is considered final.
 If the appeal is not upheld, the matter is considered final and binding upon all involved.